lin-tan/eagle/README.md

 This repository contains codes for reproducing bugs in the paper EAGLE: Creating Equivalent Graphs to Test Deep Learning Libraries.
 If a specific input is needed to reproduce a bug, the input file is provided in the same directory as the reproducing code.

+The bugs are listed below.
+There are 24 bugs in the bug list.
+One inconsistency detected by EAGLE using equivalence rule 13 between [tfio.image.encode_gif, tf.io.decode_gif](tensorflow/rule_13/rule_13_tf_bug_1.ipynb) is later found a false positive because the assumption of lossless conversion is false in this API pair.
+The detailed discussion can be found [here](https://github.com/tensorflow/tensorflow/issues/54266).

 ## The list of bugs

 ### TensorFlow